 Part 1 - INCLINE/ELEVATION Part 2 - TERRAIN 1 Very small hills or very little stair climbing.
-Probably suitable for strollers and wheelchairs.
-Cumulative elevation gain from Starting Point: up to 200 feet. Α Almost entirely on pavement.
-2 Some moderate hills and stair climbing.
-Probably suitable for strollers.
-May not be suitable for wheelchairs.
-Cumulative elevation gain from Starting Point: 200 - 1000 feet. В A significant part of the route is on well-groomed trails with very few obstacles.
-3 Some significant hill or stair climbing.
-Not suitable for strollers or wheelchairs.
-Cumulative elevation gain from Starting Point: 1000 - 2000 feet.
-C A significant part of the route is on somewhat difficult terrain (rocky/rooted paths or soft sand.)
+A Almost entirely on pavement.
+2 Some moderate hills or stair climbing. В A significant part of the route is on well-groomed trails with very few obstacles.
+3 Some significant hill or stair climbing. С A significant part of the route is on somewhat difficult terrain (rocky/rooted paths or soft sand.)
 4 Lots of significant hills or stair climbing.
-Cumulative elevation gain from Starting Point: 2000 - 3500 feet.
 D A significant part of the route is on very difficult terrain.
 5 Many steep hills.
-Cumulative elevation gain from Starting Point: more than - 3500 feet. Е The majority of the route is on very difficult terrain.
+E The majority of the route is on very difficult terrain.